 The program enables to obtain in-depth information on the properties of hard disks and partitions.
 Besides the general information, such as capacity, used space or file system type it provides the possibility to get info on hard disk geometry, cluster size, exact partition location, etc.

 To get properties on a partition/hard disk, please do the following:

 - 1. Choose a partition/hard disk on the Disk Map. - 2.
-Select in the Main Menu: Partition/Hard Disk > Properties...
+Call a context menu for the selected object by the right mouse click, then select Properties...